I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugclient3-abandoncurrentprocess.md

 <p>Windows will continue to consider this process as being debugged, and so the process will remain suspended.
 This method allows the debugger to be shut down and a new debugger to attach to the process.
 See <a href="https://msdn.microsoft.com/library/windows/hardware/ff552020">Live User-Mode Targets</a> and <a href="https://msdn.microsoft.com/cc137185-58a7-44bf-b262-2698c46730f6">Re-attaching to the Target Application</a> for more information.</p>

-<p>This method is only available for live user-mode debugging.
-The target must be running on Windows XP or a later version of Windows.</p>

-<p>Windows will continue to consider this process as being debugged, and so the process will remain suspended.
-This method allows the debugger to be shut down and a new debugger to attach to the process.
-See <a href="https://msdn.microsoft.com/library/windows/hardware/ff552020">Live User-Mode Targets</a> and <a href="https://msdn.microsoft.com/cc137185-58a7-44bf-b262-2698c46730f6">Re-attaching to the Target Application</a> for more information.</p>

-<p>This method is only available for live user-mode debugging.
-The target must be running on Windows XP or a later version of Windows.</p>

-<p>Windows will continue to consider this process as being debugged, and so the process will remain suspended.
-This method allows the debugger to be shut down and a new debugger to attach to the process.
-See <a href="https://msdn.microsoft.com/library/windows/hardware/ff552020">Live User-Mode Targets</a> and <a href="https://msdn.microsoft.com/cc137185-58a7-44bf-b262-2698c46730f6">Re-attaching to the Target Application</a> for more information.</p>

-<p>This method is only available for live user-mode debugging.
-The target must be running on Windows XP or a later version of Windows.</p>

-<p>Windows will continue to consider this process as being debugged, and so the process will remain suspended.
-This method allows the debugger to be shut down and a new debugger to attach to the process.
-See <a href="https://msdn.microsoft.com/library/windows/hardware/ff552020">Live User-Mode Targets</a> and <a href="https://msdn.microsoft.com/cc137185-58a7-44bf-b262-2698c46730f6">Re-attaching to the Target Application</a> for more information.</p>

 ## -requirements
 <table>
 <tr>